yulia-2008/spread_the_good/README.md

 <h2>Getting Started</h2>
 <p><b>Instructions on setting up the project locally.</b> </p>
-<p>To get a local copy up and running follow these simple steps:</p>
 <p> 1.
+Make sure you have following tools installed on the system.</p>
+- Ruby 2.6.1
+- Rails 6.0.3.3
+- Postgresql
+<p> 2.
 In your terminal go to the directory where you want to clone this project.</p>

 ```sh
 cd <FOLDER_NAME>
 ```

-<p> 2.
+<p> 3.
 Clone frontend and backend repos to the same folder.</p>

 ```sh
 git clone  git@github.com:yulia-2008/spread_the_good_frontend.git